pola-rs/polars-book/docs/user-guide/concepts/lazy-vs-eager.md

 ### When to use which

-In general the lazy API should be preferred unless you are either interested in the intermediate results or are doing exploratory work and don't know yet how your query is going to look like.
+In general the lazy API should be preferred unless you are either interested in the intermediate results or are doing exploratory work and don't know yet what your query is going to look like.